google/WebFundamentals/src/content/en/updates/2015/12/getting-started-pwa.md

 <img
 src="/web/updates/images/2015/12/getting-started-pwa/pwa-general-1-@1x.jpg" alt="Add to home screen, launch from home screen and full-screen app-like experiences."/>

 A sample manifest file can be found in [Web Starter Kit](https://github.com/google/web-starter-kit/blob/master/app/manifest.json) and over in the [Google Chrome samples](https://github.com/GoogleChrome/samples/tree/0768ee71e4548f779219798d8c83fdcc67b469e8/web-application-manifest).
-Bruce Lawson wrote a [Manifest Generator](http://brucelawson.github.io/manifest/) and Mounir Lamouri has also written a handy [Web Manifest validator](https://mounirlamouri.github.io/manifest-validator/) worth checking out.
+Bruce Lawson wrote a [Manifest Generator](http://brucelawson.github.io/manifest/){: .external } and Mounir Lamouri has also written a handy [Web Manifest validator](https://mounirlamouri.github.io/manifest-validator/) worth checking out.

-In my personal projects, I rely on [realfavicongenerator](http://realfavicongenerator.net/) to generate the correctly sized icons for both the web app manifest and for use across iOS, desktop and so on.
+In my personal projects, I rely on [realfavicongenerator](http://realfavicongenerator.net/){: .external } to generate the correctly sized icons for both the web app manifest and for use across iOS, desktop and so on.
 The [favicons](https://github.com/haydenbleasel/favicons) Node module is also able to achieve a similar output as part of your build process.

 Chromium-based browsers (Chrome, Opera etc.) [support](https://www.chromestatus.com/feature/6488656873259008) web app manifests today with Firefox actively developing support and Edge listing them as [under consideration](https://dev.windows.com/en-us/microsoft-edge/platform/status/webapplicationmanifest).
 WebKit/Safari have not yet posted public signals about their intents to implement the feature just yet.